GRACE

 Gods

-of Jehovah-Elohim, the one true God.
-It is a prohibition against
+sovereign authority of Jehovah-Elohim, the one true God.
+It is a

-idolatry in any form.
-The negative, "no," is lo', which is
+prohibition against idolatry in any form.
+The negative, "no," is

-the strong strategic negative and means, "no, not ever."
-"Other gods"
+which is the strong strategic negative and means, "no, not ever."

-refers to idols, likenesses of man or animals.
-The word "beyond"
+"Other gods" refers to idols, likenesses of man or animals.
+The word

-Me" means anything except the God of Israel is prohibited.
-The only
+"beyond Me" means anything except the God of Israel is prohibited.

 Commandment #2: Prohibition of Idolatry

-any likeness of what is in heaven above or on the earth beneath or in the
+an idol, or any likeness of what is in heaven above or on the earth beneath

-gods."
+"other gods."
 It was a prohibition against idolatry.
-And "idol" was
+And "idol"

 First, "any likeness of what is in heaven above."
 This is a prohibition